mail2asik/api-recipe/readme.md

 # API for Recipe Web Application Using Laravel Framework (Back End)

+This project details the API architecture for the Recipe Web Application, which is built using the Laravel framework.
+The back end of the application offers a robust, secure, and efficient interface for managing recipes, user authentication, and administrative tasks.

 This Recipe application is designed with a stateless architecture and provides a RESTful API secured with token-based authentication.
 The API is consumed by a  [front-end application](https://github.com/mail2asik/web-recipe) built using React libraries.

 ## Technical Implementation